-The City of Conyers is proud to present the 33rd Annual Conyers Cherry Blossom Festival on March 22 and 23, 2014 at the Georgia International Horse Park (Rain or Shine).
+The City of Conyers is proud to present the 34th Annual Conyers Cherry Blossom Festival on March 21 and 22, 2015 at the Georgia International Horse Park (Rain or Shine).
 The Cherry Blossom Festival originated as a way to encourage cultural understanding and friendship through international music, dance, games, food and crafts.
 The festival offers multiple stages for continuous entertainment, over 300 booths consisting of arts and crafts vendors, various children's activities and civic and nonprofit organizations.
-The Horse Park is very excited that the 2012 Conyers Cherry Blossom Festival was selected as a Top 20 Event during the month of March by the Southeast Tourism Society!
+The Horse Park is very excited that the 2013 Conyers Cherry Blossom Festival was selected as a Top 20 Event during the month of March by the Southeast Tourism Society!
 The hours of the festival are 10 a.m.-5 p.m. daily.
 There is a $5.00 charge for one day parking or an $8.00 parking pass is an option to attend both days of the festival.
 There is no admission fee.
 No pets please!
-We hope you have a Pinktastic Day!
+We hope that you will come to Party in the Pink!

 The Conyers Cherry Blossom Festival would like to say "Thank You" to the businesses that make this community event possible.

 - Join the Pink Out!
 Wear the cherry blossom colors (pink and green) or decorate your stroller or wagon to be a part of the 2015 Pink Out.
 Judges will be roaming the festival plaza in search of the best outfits, decorated strollers and wagons.
 If you get "pinked" during the festival by a judge, you have won a prize!